The criteria for admission to the European School Copenhagen have been set by the Municipality of Copenhagen.

 The European Schools must first and foremost ensure schooling and education of children of EU institution staff members.
 At the European School in Copenhagen, this means that approximately 20% of the places are assigned to this group of applicants.
 The remaining places are allocated according to the admission criteria below.

-Note: The European School Copenhagen only enrols pupils at the grade levels presently established at the school, and it is NOT possible for the child to be placed on a waiting list.
+The European School Copenhagen only enrols pupils at the grade levels presently established at the school, and it is not possible for the child to be placed on a waiting list.
+Please see a list of the classes offered at the school here.

-The European School Copenhagen is funded by the Municipality of Copenhagen, and the school is therefore free of charge.
+The European School Copenhagen is funded by the Municipality, and the school is therefore free of charge.

 In order to be admitted to the school, the pupil must speak the language of the language section in question fluently, and the language must be anchored in everyday life.